Student Employment Virtual Job Fair

 Standard Application for Student Employment

-Career Services provides a standard job application available for Student Employment.
+Wright State University Career Center provides a standard job application available for Student Employment.

 Some supervisors will ask you to complete the standard application.
 Other supervisors specify different application materials and methods.